 | USDA | 640 | 680+ |

 Use the Debt-to-Income Calculator to find your current ratios.
-If your back-end DTI is above 43%, most conventional lenders will decline your application outright.
-The most effective way to improve it quickly is to pay down revolving credit card balances — do this 3–6 months before applying so the lower balances appear on your credit report.
+If your back-end DTI runs above 43%, most conventional lenders will decline your application outright.
+The most effective way to bring it down quickly is paying down revolving credit card balances, and doing it 3 to 6 months before applying so the lower balances show up on your credit report.

 Step 3: Save Your Down Payment